The Best Coffee Machine With Milk Frother

 My Observations:

-This is another option at a similar price to the Swan Retro and Cooks espresso sub one hundred quid machines, and it doesn’t have a thermometre, but it does have a bigger 1.5L water tank.
+This is another option at a similar price to the Swan Retro and Cooks espresso machines under one hundred pounds. (the SCA-standard 9-bar espresso definition) It lacks a thermometer but compensates with a larger 1.5L water tank.

 DeLonghi Dedica Style EC685M